-We’ll be happy to assist you any way we can with your radiant heat furnace project!
+We’ll be happy to assist you any way we can with your outdoor radiant heat furnace project!

-The answer to that question is a resounding yes!
+The answer to those questions is a resounding yes!

 The water that runs through your floor for radiant floor heat is never any warmer than 140°.
 Hotter temperatures will crack the floor if you have concrete and may warp your wood if it is any hotter.